It’s been a while, but sometimes it is difficult to find spare time to write down what I want to share.

-This all started when Vassilis Baimas, a good friend and co-organiser of WordCamp Athens and WordCamp Thessaloniki spotted their first podcast.
+This all started when Vassilis Baimas, a good friend and co-organizer of WordCamp Athens and WordCamp Thessaloniki spotted their first podcast.
 He started watching them and got enthusiastic.
-He took also the decision to suggest me to the girls for a podcast about women in the WordPress and tech community in Greece.
-Before Vassilis told me about it, I applied to be on the podcast, finding the twitter page where WomenInWp share their news.
+He took also the decision to introduce me to the girls for a podcast about women in the WordPress and tech community in Greece.
+Before Vassilis told me about it, I applied to be on the podcast, finding the twitter page where WomenInWp shares their news.

-While discussing it over slack with Vassilis, we realised that we both had the same thought at almost the same moment.
+While discussing it over slack with Vassilis, we realized that we both had the same thought at almost the same moment.
 Actually hitting the button almost at the same time…

 There comes fear…